MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 ```

 The MetaMask account selection modal has an option called **Add account Snap**.
-This option shows a list of Keyring Snaps.
+This option shows a list of account management Snaps.
 Each Snap redirects the user to the companion dapp that contains the user interface to configure and
 manage the Snap.

 ## Custom account creation flow

-Once the Keyring Snap is installed, the user can use the Snap companion dapp to create or import
+Once the account management Snap is installed, the user can use the Snap companion dapp to create or
-custom accounts.
+import custom accounts.
 The flow looks like the following:

 ```mermaid